Please refer to the following link for full conditions and requirements:

 To book an appointment at the Immigration Office:

-In order to register with the INIS, you must first book appointment online.
-This can be
+In order to register with the Immigration Office (INIS), you must first book an appointment.
+For more information please see here:

 The main requirements for the medical insurance are:

 • The medical insurance policy must be in English (or be accompanied by an English

 • Medical insurance policy must be valid for the entire period of the student’s stay (or